larseggert/moderation/draft-ecahc-moderation.md

 task of the relevant group's management, such as WG chairs.
 However, moderators are available for consultation and assistance should issues arise, and they MAY proactively confer with the group management over potential patterns of behavior.
+Group participants MAY and chairs SHOULD alert the moderators to problematic behavior.
 When moderators observe or are alerted to problematic behavior on such channels, they SHOULD consult with the group's management to jointly determine an appropriate moderation response.
 The moderation team should respect